-III .- Import, Export and Transport.
+III-Import, Export and Transport.

-6. No person shall bring or take by sea or by laud into or out of British India any arms, ammunition or military stores except under a license and in the manner and to the extent permitted by such license.

-Nothing in the first clause of this section extends to arms 'other than cannon' or ammunition imported or exported in reasonable quantities for his own private use by any person lawfully entitled to possess such arms or ammunition; but the Collector of Customs or any other officer empowered by the Local

-Government in this behalf by name or in virtue of his office may at any time detain such arms or ammunition until he receives the orders of the Local Government thereon
+- 6. No person shall bring or take by sea or by land into or out of British India any arms, ammunition Unlicensed importaor military stores except under a license tion and exportation and in the manner and to the extent permitted prohibited. by such license. - .
+Nothing in the first clause of this section extends to arms other than cannon or ammunition imported or Importation and exporexported in reasonable quantities for his own tation of arms and amprivate use by any person lawfully entitled munition for private use. to possess such arms or ammunition; but the Collector of Customs or any other officer empowered by the Local Government in this behalf by name or in virtue of his office may at any time detain such arms or ammunition until he receives the orders of the Local Government thereon.

-Explanation - Arms, ammunition and military stores taken from one part of British India to another by sea or across intervening territory not being part of British India, are taken out of and brought into British India, within the meaning of this section.
+Explanation.-Arms, ammunition and military stores taken from one part of British India to another by sea or across intervening territory not being part of British India, are taken out of and brought into British India, within the meaning of this section.

-- (1) In exercise of the powers conferred by S. 19 of the Sea Customs Act, 1878 (VIII of 1878) and in supersession of the Note, of the Govt. of India in the Dept. of C. and 1, No. 5377 dated the 26th July 1919, the G.-G. in C is pleased to prohibit:- - (1) the bringing by sea or by land into British India through the medium of the Post Office of arms, ammunition or military stores as defined in the Indian Arms Act, 1878 (XI of 1878).
+In exercise of the powers conferred by S. 19 of the Sea Customs Act, 1878 (VIII of 1878) and in supersession of the Noth of the Govt. of India in the Dept. of C. and I., No. 5377 dated the 26th July 1919, the G.-G. in C. is pleased to prohibit:-

+(1) the bringing by sea or by land into British India through the medium of the Post Office, of arms, ammunition or military stores as defined in the Indian Arms Act, 1878 (XI of 1878).